| Troops

 Colombo.
 Another person travelling in the vehicle had

+bolted.
 Peliyagoda police had ordered the Colombo bound white

 colour corolla motor car to stop at Nuge road in